 Sojourn Cellars was founded in 2001 by Craig Haserot and Erich Bradley.
 The winery specializes in Pinot Noir, Cabernet Sauvignon and recently added a Chardonnay to the lineup.
 Their fruit is sourced from some of California’s finest vineyards.

-Gap’s Crown Vineyard is situated in the foothills just above the Sangiacomo Vineyard on the Sonoma Coast.
+Gap’s Crown Vineyard is situated directly east of and overlooks the Sangiacomo Vineyard on Roberts Road near Cotati at an elevation of 300-800 feet above sea level on the Sonoma Coast.

 Current vintages are available via the Sojourn mailing list and website.
 The 2012 was priced at $54 per bottle.

 Definitely consider a visit to the Sojourn tasting parlor on your next visit to Sonoma.
 They do a one-of-a-kind sit down tasting where you will have the opportunity to sample many of their highly acclaimed wines.
 My wife and I have had the good fortune to spend some quality time with Craig and Ziggy (his dog with a talent for sniffing out TCA).

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.